Bargs/Notes/books/joyOfClojure/ch10_notes.md

 Unlike some systems, Clojure doesn't provide allow nested transactions to limit the scope of a restart.
 If a nested transaction encounters a conflict, the entire enclosing transaction must be restarted.
 Clojure only has one transaction at a time per thread.

+### Good things about the STM

+1. STM provides your application with a consistent view of its data
+2. No need for locks
+3. Give you the ACI part of ACID

+### Bad things about the STM

+1. Write skew.
+Only updated refs are checked for conflicts when a transaction commits.
+So if two transactions run concurrently, one reading a value and the other writing to it, both can commit without conflict.
+This is undesirable because the behavior of the first transaction is probably affected by the value of the ref, even though it doesn't write to it.
+This anomaly is called *write skew*.

+2. Live lock - a set of transactions that repeatedly restart one another.
+Clojure combats live lock in a couple ways.
+One, there are transaction restart limits that will raise an error.
+Two, Clojure implements *barging* in the STM, which means older transactions are allowed to run while younger transactions have to retry.